WillyTheOofio/Mower-ROS-Control-Stack/README.md

 # Mower-ROS-Control-Stack

 This is my development workspace for the **NEXMOW robotic mower**.
-It’s where I’m building the "brain" to make the machine smarter and more precise.
+It’s where I’m building the brain to make the machine smarter and more precise.

 ## Why this project?
 I am a **Mechanical Engineering student at NTU**.
 Before this, my world was mostly about CAD, thermodynamics, and physical structures.
 I had zero experience with ROS, Python-based remote control, or sensor fusion.
 But I noticed a problem: the mower drifts, and the trajectory was kinda ass.
 I realized that no amount of mechanical tweaking could fix it, I had to dive into the software side.
 This repo is a record of me **learning robotics from scratch** to solve real-world hardware headaches.